 The first of those director of business development resume samples overflows with competence.

-Expert Hint: Create a cover letter for your resume for business development jobs.
+Expert Hint: Make sure you know how to write a cover letter for your resume for business development jobs.
 It should show how your passions and past wins fit the company mission.

 Here’s how to write a business development director resume: